 On top of that, growing fruit is generally a good way to save money at the grocery store.
 And the berries are so delicious that the harvest rarely makes it into my kitchen!

 Black raspberries are not as hardy as red raspberries, and can typically be planted in hardiness zones 5-8.
 You may be able to grow them in zone 4 if you grow them on the north side of a building or slope to protect them from spring frost and wind damage.
 All raspberries, regardless of type, will do well planted this way as an extra precaution (spring frost damage can mean reduced harvest).

 Choose a location in full sun or one that is partially shaded.
-The hotter your climate, the better they will do with some late afternoon shade.
+In hotter climates, they will do better with some late afternoon shade.

 Don’t plant them near wild raspberries or blackberries, which can spread disease to your black raspberries.
 A 300-feet distance between them is the suggested rule of thumb.

 Black raspberries are self-pollinating, which means one lone plant can produce fruit.